-468 schools, 114 Grow Cubes, tonnes of tatties – welcome to the biggest growing experiment Scotland’s ever seen.
+468 schools, over 100 Grow Cubes, tonnes of tatties – welcome to Scotland's growing experiment.

 APRIL – SEPTEMBER 2022

-Schoolchildren across Scotland are taking part in a huge nationwide experiment into how traditional growing methods compare with 21st-century techniques to shape the food production of the future.
+Schoolchildren across Scotland took part in a huge nationwide experiment into how traditional growing methods compare with 21st-century techniques to shape the food production of the future.

-We’re gifting more than 100 Dandelion Growing Cubes to schools across Scotland.
+We gifted more than 100 Dandelion Growing Cubes to schools across Scotland.
 Each of these small see-through boxes is a miniature indoor farm, equipped with growfelt, seeds and LEDs.
-And we’re inviting pupils to take control of their Cubes – varying the light, moisture, humidity and nutrients to see what makes their plants grow.
+We invited pupils to take control of their Cubes – varying the light, moisture, humidity and nutrients to see what makes their plants grow.

-Schoolchildren are also in charge of this summer’s Big Tattie Experiment, our countrywide spud-growing spectacular.
+Schoolchildren were also in charge of the Big Tattie Experiment, our countrywide spud-growing spectacular.

-We’ll be posting updates on our site so you can see what’s growing where.
-And then on Friday 9 September 2022, pupils will share what they’ve grown at hundreds of Harvest celebrations in playgrounds across Scotland – with live music, art, stories and much more.
+At Harvest, pupils came together to share what they’d grown at hundreds of Harvest celebrations in playgrounds across Scotland – with live music, art, stories and much more.

 The Dandelion Schools Growing Initiative is delivered in partnership with Keep Scotland Beautiful, a charity providing education initiatives for children, young people and educators that focus on environmental issues.

-Free weekend-long festivals in Glasgow and Inverness bookend the summer with live music, theatre, plant giveaways, workshops, talks, science and arts.
+Two free festivals in Glasgow and Inverness bookended the summer featuring live music, performance, talks, workshops, science and plant giveaways.

-Our story begins with our launch film in April 2022 – not in the city, a town or even a farm, but on a tiny island in the very far north-west of Scotland.
+Our story began with our launch film in April 2022 – not in the city, a town or even a farm, but on a tiny island in the very far north-west of Scotland.